-- 1.2 Parents are responsible for providing the Principal or trained member of staff with comprehensive information regarding the pupil's condition and medication on our CONSENT FORM, available at the academy office.
+- 1.2 Parents are responsible for providing the Principal with comprehensive information regarding the pupil's condition and medication on our CONSENT FORM (Appendix 3)

-- 1.3 Prescribed or non-prescribed medication will not be accepted in school without complete written and signed instructions from the parent.
+- 1.3 Prescribed medication will not be accepted in school without complete written and signed instructions from the parent.

-- 1.4 Only reasonable quantities of medication should be supplied to the school.
+- 1.4 Only reasonable quantities of medication should be supplied to the school

 - 1.5.
-Each item of medication must be delivered to the school office, in normal circumstances by the parent, in a secure and labelled container or bag.Each item of medication must be clearly labelled with the following information:
+Each item of medication must be delivered to the school office, in normal circumstances by the parent, in a secure and container (and in the case of prescription medication as originally dispensed).
+Each item of prescription medication must be clearly labelled with the following information:

 - .
 Pupil's Name.

 - .
 Name of medication.

 - .
 Dosage.

 - .
 Frequency of administration.

 - .
-Date of dispensing (if appropriate).
+Date of dispensing.

 - .
 Storage requirements (if important).

-- .
+.
 Expiry date.

 The school will not accept items of medication in unlabelled containers.
-Medication will only be administered at lunchtime (12.15pm), unless there are exceptional circumstances.
+Medication will only be administered at lunchtime, unless there are exceptional circumstances.
+Parents may come in to school to give medicines at other times.

 - 1.6 Medication will be kept in a secure place, out of the reach of pupils.
-Unless otherwise indicated all medication to be administered in school will be kept in the school office. - 1.7 The school will keep records using the First Aid Forms App, for medicine an email will be sent at real time to parents with notification all accident emails will be sent at 3.10pm everyday to parents emails.
-These are also available from the school office to be printed if needed. - 1.8 If children refuse to take medicines, staff will not force them to do so, and will inform the parents of the refusal, as a matter of urgency, on the same day.
-If a refusal to take medicines results in an emergency, the school's emergency procedures will be followed. - 1.9 It is the responsibility of parents to notify the school in writing if the pupil's need for medication has ceased. - 1.10 It is the parents' responsibility to renew the medication when supplies are running low and to ensure that the medication supplied is within its expiry date. - 1.11 The school will not make changes to dosages on parental instructions, if this is not in line with the label. - 1.12 School staff will not dispose of medicines.
+Unless otherwise indicated all medication to be administered in school will be kept in the school office. - 1.7 The school will keep records, which they will have available for parents. - 1.8 If children refuse to take medicines, staff will not force them to do so, and will inform the parents of the refusal, as a matter of urgency, on the same day.
+If a refusal to take medicines results in an emergency, the school's emergency procedures will be followed. - 1.9 It is the responsibility of parents to notify the school in writing if the pupil's need for medication has ceased. - 1.10 It is the parents' responsibility to renew the medication when supplies are running low and to ensure that the medication supplied is within its expiry date. - 1.11 The school will not make changes to dosages on parental instructions. - 1.12 School staff will not dispose of medicines.
 Medicines, which are in use and in date, should be collected by the parent at the end of each term.
-Date expired medicines or those no longer required for treatment will be returned immediately to the parent for transfer to a community pharmacist for safe disposal. - 1.13 For each pupil with long-term or complex medication needs, the school will ensure that an Individual Health Care plan is drawn up, in conjunction with the appropriate health professionals and staff will have training. - 1.14 Staff who volunteer to assist in the administration of medication will receive appropriate training/guidance through arrangements made with the health practitioner. - 1.15 Administering staff must be in pairs with at least one member of staff having had appropriate training (this may be specific to the medication or general First Aid Training in more straight forward cases.
-One member of staff must read aloud the bottle label and name to the receiving child before administrating the medicine, both staff will initial the First Aid Form. - 1.16 The school will make every effort to continue the administration of medication to a pupil whilst on trips away from the school premises, even if additional arrangements might be required. - 1.17 All staff will be made aware of the procedures to be followed in the event of an emergency.
+Date expired medicines or those no longer required for treatment will be returned immediately to the parent for transfer to a community pharmacist for safe disposal. - 1.13 For each pupil with long-term or complex medication needs, the school will ensure that a Health Care plan is drawn up, in conjunction with the appropriate health professionals. - 1.14 Staff who volunteer to assist in the administration of medication will receive appropriate training/guidance through arrangements made with the School Health Service. - 1.15 Administering staff must be in pairs with at least one member of staff having had appropriate training (this may be specific to the medication or general First Aid Training in more straight forward cases.
+One member of staff must read aloud the bottle label and name to the receiving child before administrating the medicine. - 1.16 The school will make every effort to continue the administration of medication to a pupil whilst on trips away from the school premises, even if additional arrangements might be required. - 1.17 All staff will be made aware of the procedures to be followed in the event of an emergency.